Despite Deadly Accidents, Washington Only Just Now Passed Law to Require Motorcyclists to Carry Liability Insurance

 On April 19, 2019, Governor Inslee signed into law a bill proposed by a Washington House member.
 The bill requires all motorcycle operators to get motor vehicle liability insurance or the equivalent according to the terms required by current law for other drivers.
 House Bill 1014 goes into effect on July 28, 2019, although we would encourage any motorcyclist to get an insurance policy as soon as possible.

 Motorcycle Fatalities Are down but Are Still 28 Times More Frequent Than Auto Crashes

 Motorcycles expose riders directly to the elements and to other vehicles on the road that other cars and trucks simply do not.
 Motorcycle riding often requires split-second decision-making, and the slightest hesitation or impairment can lead to catastrophic accidents, causing harm to other drivers and often fatal injury to the motorcyclists themselves.
 Motorcyclists are, moreover, directly exposed to any mistakes made by other motorists on the road.

-The GHSA report noted that motorcycle crashes were around three percent higher in Washington and Oregon than expected as a result of marijuana legalization, leading to speculation that motorcyclists have been riding under the influence at an increased rate.
+The GHSA report noted that motorcycle crashes were around three percent higher in Washington than expected as a result of marijuana legalization, leading to speculation that motorcyclists have been riding under the influence at an increased rate.
 A motorcycle rider operating under the influence of marijuana, alcohol, or another drug will be held liable for any damage, injury, or death caused by their inebriation, and they could face punitive damage multipliers.

 Get the Help You Need after a Motorcycle Accident